torbjorndahlen/3scale_helloworld/README.md

-# FeedHenry Hello World MBaaS Server
+# 3scale Hello World NodeJS app

-This is a blank 'hello world' FeedHenry MBaaS.
-Use it as a starting point for building your APIs.
+This is a 'hello world' REST API to use as a starting point for integrating your APIs with the 3scale NodeJS plugin.

+# Install the 3scale NodeJS library with ```npm install 3scale```

 # Group Hello World API